AdrienLor/Visua/README.md

 # Visua

-**Visua** is a cross-platform image viewer built in Rust with a focus on speed, clarity, and scientific usability.
+**Visua** is a cross-platform image viewer built in Rust with a focus on speed and clarity.

 ## ✨ Features
 - Dual-pane comparison mode (A/B) with synchronized zoom & pan